-Course Title: Design and Analysis of Experiment
+Course Title: Design and Analysis of Experiment (Practical)

-(Practical)

-Total Hours: 30 Learning Outcome:
+Learning Outcome:

-- Explain various models related to design of experiments - Understand the statistical analysis of various designs - Discuss the comparison of various design among themselves.
+- Explain various models related to design of experiments - Understand the statistical analysis of various designs - Discuss the comparison of various designs among themselves.

 Laboratory Work: Practical will be set in context with the materials covered in theory using R/SPSS.